 - Kidney failure.

 A kidney biopsy is where a tiny piece of kidney is removed by a needle and studied under a microscope.
-This procedure usually involves a one-day stay in hospital and is performed under a light general anesthetic or a local anaesthetic.
+This procedure usually involves a one-day stay in hospital and is performed under a light general anaesthetic or a local anaesthetic.
 Ultrasound scanning of the kidneys may also be performed.

 Further information and support